 In both cases, the best plants to grow in a greenhouse are those that need additional light and a warmer growing climate.
 Those can range from citrus trees in pots, to vegetables that you want to grow year-round.

 For year-round growing, you want to choose plants that do well in lower light during the winter months and where those crops will not be transplanted outdoors.

 Best Vegetables to Grow in Winter

 If you’re hoping to grow greens during the colder months, then stick to the following vegetables:

 - Roots such as carrots, potatoes, and other cool loving plants.

 Another way to offset the cooler temperatures in late fall, winter, and early spring is to utilize a heating system with your greenhouse.
+A lot of people do this to grow a bountiful crop of winter vegetables.
 Doing so allows you to grow plants that are very sensitive to drops in temperature such as basil.